India has 2.49 lakh voters aged above 100: CEC Rajiv Kumar

 "Some of the cities, I am not naming them, do not really do that kind of voting and there is a whole lot of ground which we have to cover in urban areas, that is why this rally was organised to create awareness," he said.

+Kumar flagged off the bicycle rally at the Shiv Chhatrapati Sports Complex in Pune's Balewadi area.

-According to CEC, urban voters from some advanced, big metro cities have shown apathy about polling, but it is expected that these cities should also participate in voting whole-heartedly and help strengthen the democracy.
+He later told reporters that there are some advanced, big metro cities where apathy is seen among the urban voters, but it is expected that these cities should also participate in voting whole-heartedly and help strengthen the democracy.

 "The same applies to the youth also.
 If they can put forth their views on WhatsApp, they can very well put forth their opinion on casting votes," he said.